 This road over the ocean crosses 42 bridges in its journey from Miami to Key West, the final link in the chain of the Florida Keys.
 The stunning views of the Atlantic Ocean on both sides of the road is a unique experience that is unrivalled by other road trip routes.
 Jumping from island to island, make sure you check off their unusual names as you pass: Ragged Key, Plantation Key, Fat Deer Key, Tea Table Key and Sugarloaf Key, before finally arriving in Key West and delivering you to the beach for a real Key lime cocktail.

 The best part of this spectacular drive comes from the way the road hops from island to island with the option of pulling in at other keys making this a much more adventurous route than simply flying.
-Windows down, sunglasses on – this unique drive over the ocean is a wonderful way to start an exploration of Florida and the Keys, as Jim discovered.
+Windows down, sunglasses on – this unique drive over the ocean is a wonderful way to start an exploration of Florida and the Keys.

 This is a great drive all year round – although it is worth noting that June to November is hurricane season so keep an eye on weather warnings and if you’re worried, try and hit the Keys in April or early May.
 Winter is high season, so if you want to stay anywhere along the route, make sure you book ahead to avoid disappointment.